TheJare/riakpb-node/README.md

 # Riakpb-node

-Self-contained implementation of Riak Protocol Buffers in node.js.
+Self-contained implementation of a client for a Riak database using Protocol Buffers.
+This is a binary protocol with persistent connection, so it should be faster than independent HTTP requests.

+Sometimes it's nice to have a library with no dependencies.

-Work in progress and not heavily tested, there may be broken functionality, utf8 shenanigans or insufficiently sized buffers.
+Work in progress and not heavily tested, there may be broken functionality, utf8 shenanigans or unknown bugs.

 ## References